SHEDOOMTC/Basic_Moco_1/README.md

 </p>

 ## **Course Overview**
-**Basic Moco I** is an effort to summarize the knowledge, tools and processes we have employed at the **RESLAR Labs** in the past 5 years.
+**Basic Moco I** is an effort to summarize the knowledge, tools and processes we have employed at the **[RESLAR Labs](https://www.linkedin.com/company/reslar-labs)** in the past 5 years.
 It builds the understanding of molecular modelling for undergraduate and early-career postgraduate students.
+Our goal is simple: expose the learner to the basics and spur them to go ahead and learn more.
+A sound foundation in molecular modelling will set the stage for the upward climb.
+We however note that this course is far from being exhaustive; rather, it is an invitation to the endless world of science, computation, modelling and drug discovery.

+A very special thanks to **[RESLAR Labs](https://www.linkedin.com/company/reslar-labs)**, **[Pharm.
+Munachiso Elekwa](https://github.com/Munaelekwa), [Stephen Nnemolisa](https://github.com/nnemolisastephen), [Dr. Wande M. Oluyemi](https://scholar.google.com/citations?user=puxjf8wAAAAJ&hl=en) and [Dr. Adewumi T. Adeniyi](https://scholar.google.com/citations?user=upkvyLEAAAAJ&hl=en)** for their oversights, contributions and review.

 ## Table of Contents